 |Brakes||Dual-hand, color-coded||Tektro Dual-hand||Tektro dual-hand w/ SureStop||Tektro Dual-hand|

-woom 3: Two pounds lighter than its nearest competitor, the woom 3’s lightweight, in combination with its upright geometry and low q-factor, make it our top pick for beginning and really timid riders.
+woom 3: Extremely lightweight, the woom 3’s lightweight, in combination with its upright geometry and low q-factor, make it our top pick for beginning and really timid riders.

 Guardian Original 16″: Guardian’s unique SureStop braking system completely eliminates the possibility of incorrect braking and allows kids to stop their bike easier, faster, and with more control.
 Also featuring an upright position, the Guardian is a good choice for riders who can handle a couple extra pounds.